bosch-io/iot-things-examples/octopus-bidirectional/README.md

 }
 ```

 to the Topic `switch_led`.
-You will reveice a _success_ or an _error_ message as the response from the message POST request.
+You will receive a _success_ or an _error_ message as the response from the message POST request.
 The telemetry data send by the device updates the digital twin.
-If you activate SSE ('server sent events') you will get live updates from Bosch IoT Things - these updates are directly reflected in the webapplication.
+If you activate SSE ('server sent events') you will get live updates from Bosch IoT Things - these updates are directly
+reflected in the web application.

 From this point on you are fully set up and free to extend the code and build your first IoT infrastructure!